This update includes: Irish Court Judgement on 12th December 2019

 Noise complaints are rarely upheld, Environmental Health Officers who lack expertise are advised by the wind energy operators acousticians.
 Many who complain about noise issues have equipment installed for over twelve months without any conclusive results.
 These people are living in unsellable homes in torturous conditions, with ruined amenity and health.
 Homes have been abandoned and some are occasionally bought out by the operator complete with gagging order which covers up the true extent of all suffering residents.

-4. Further Analysis looks at other studies around the world.
+4. Further Analysis looks at other recent judgements / research around the world.

 A wind farm in Cork was defeated on the grounds that the Irish Wind Energy Guidelines which date from 2006 are no longer adequate in measuring the true nature of wind turbine noise, that our knowledge of the specific characteristics of wind turbine noise has evolved over the years and that measuring the dBA only is not a true measure of all the noise from a wind farm.

-The increase in height, number and efficiency of wind turbines will prove to be very damaging to the communities in the area similar to those described in the summary.
-We are carrying out some of our own monitoring research in the area and wish to be allowed to
+Down load the summary here The increase in height, number and efficiency of wind turbines will prove to be very damaging to the communities in the area similar to those described in the summary.

 Member of EPAW – European Platform Against Windpower